Information for colleagues

 Helpful tips for working from home

-The health and safety of colleagues who are working remotely is of great importance.
-The below summary of the Leeds Beckett University risk assessment for remote working provides a checklist of factors to be aware of:
+The health and safety of colleagues who are working remotely is of importance to us.
+This abridged version of the Leeds Beckett University risk assessment for Remote Working provides a checklist of factors to be aware of:

 - Be mindful of how to handle heavy items at home (exam papers, stationery, quantities of photocopying, filing etc)